ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-When a DNS client is configured with an Unencrypted DNS Resolver IP address, it SHOULD query the resolver for SVCB records for the name "resolver.arpa" before making other queries.
-Specifically, the client issues a query for `_dns.resolver.arpa` with the SVCB resource record type (64)
+When a DNS client is configured with an Unencrypted DNS Resolver IP address, it SHOULD query the resolver for SVCB records for the name "resolver.arpa" before making other queries, in order to use Encrypted DNS for all other queries, if possible.
+Specifically, the client issues a query for `_dns.resolver.arpa.` with the SVCB resource record type (64) {{I-D.ietf-dnsop-svcb-https}}.
-{{I-D.ietf-dnsop-svcb-https}}.

 Because this query is for an SUDN, which no entity can claim ownership over, the ServiceMode SVCB response MUST NOT use the "." value for the TargetName.
 Instead,